micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 To ensure consistency and avoid communication gaps, a solution is to define a quality checklist for each type of user stories.

-To speed-up the delivery process, it is also possible to define how the delivery team works together on each user story and what are the key milestones.
+To speed up the delivery process, it is also possible to define how the delivery team works together on each user story and what are the key milestones.

 The delivery is modular in the sense that each user story is small enough to be completed within 2-3 weeks.
 Also, each user story released a full-fledged piece of work with all the required attributes.